 I love to make this cake!
-The main ingredients are bittersweet (or semisweet) chocolate, some unsweetened cocoa powder, and sour cream.
+The main ingredients are unsweetened cocoa powder, bittersweet (or semisweet) chocolate, and sour cream.
 If you have those on hand, you’re good to go.
 You can bake it at the drop of a hat, though I often measure out the ingredients the night before I bake so that making the cake is even faster work.

 The sour cream adds richness and moisture, but the dark brown and granulated sugars offset any sour flavor.
 This finished cake is chocolate, through and through!
 In the frosting, powdered sugar and semisweet chocolate do the same thing.

 Recipes for sour cream chocolate frosting have been around for ages and there are many slightly different variations.
 The one I like best, and use here, is basically just melted chocolate, sour cream, and powdered sugar.
-(The frosting isn’t overly sweet.
-If you want more sweetness, add more powdered sugar a tablespoon at a time.)
+The quality of your chocolate matters a great deal; use the best-quality chocolate you can find.

 This produces such a thick, delicious, spreadable frosting, it almost seems like magic.
 You’ll have fun making swirls or stripes or whatever whimsical patterns your spoon or spatula leads you to.

 Be sure to cool the cake completely before topping with the lustrous frosting.
 You can store the unfrosted, cake, wrapped in foil and kept in a cool place, for up a day before frosting.

 Chocolate Sour Cream Cake with Chocolate Frosting RecipePrint

 Be sure to let the cake cool completely before spreading the top with frosting.